Ethnic Studies

 ETHN 107 Introduction to Native American Studies (3 units)

 An introduction to the study of Native American histories, experiences, intellectual traditions, and forms of artistic expression.
-Students engage with texts that confront the structural genocide underlying the construction of the U.S. settler state, and explore Native practices of resistance, resilience, and regeneration.
-Course materials include fiction, poetry, spoken word, and other creative texts, as well as historical and archival studies.
+Students will engage with texts that confront the structural genocide underlying the construction of the U.S. settler state, and will explore Native practices of resistance, resilience, regeneration, and liberation.
+Course materials will include fiction, poetry, spoken word, and other creative texts, as well as historical and archival studies.

 ETHN 108 Race, Gender, and Power in America (3 units)